idsaturn07/gold-price-intelligence/README.md

-# 🪙 Gold Price Intelligence
+# 🪙 GoldPulse

-### AI-Powered Financial Market Forecasting with LSTM & Azure AI Foundry
+### AI-Powered Gold Price Intelligence Platform — LSTM Forecasting & Azure AI Foundry

 > An end-to-end machine learning platform for financial market forecasting — using gold as the primary use case.
 Built with LSTM deep learning, real-time news sentiment analysis, and an Azure AI Foundry chatbot assistant.